-We're fascinated by the origins of Christmas puddings and Christmas pudding traditions - and especially about the silver pudding coins put in them for luck.
-We've been busily packaging our deluxe silver Christmas pudding coins for the festive season and it seems like a good time to do a comprehensive rundown of Christmas pudding facts for you.
+We're fascinated by the origins of Christmas pud and Christmas pudding traditions - and especially about the silver pudding coins put in them for luck.
+Given how amazingly popular our deluxe silver Christmas pudding coins for the festive season and it seems like a good time to do a comprehensive rundown of Christmas pudding facts for you.

 If you enjoy this article, please share it with your friends.

 Don't know what Christmas pudding is?
 Well Christmas pudding (also called plum pudding, Christmas pudd or Christmas pud) is traditionally the main dessert served with Christmas dinner in Australia, Ireland, New Zealand, South Africa and other countries, but it's origins are very much British.

 Plum pudding is a very rich dessert which is boiled or steamed.
 It’s made of a heavy mixture of dried fruit and nuts.
 Sometimes suet is included in the recipe, which is a mixture of beef or mutton fat, something which harks back to the savoury origins of the dish.

 Traditional Christmas pudding is very dark in colour and it’s often soaked with brandy or other alcohol, which is sometimes set alight when serving for extra drama.